OpenTermsArchive/docs/content/design-principles.en.md

 - Always keep an untouched snapshot of the source documents.
 - Use cryptographic signatures to ensure the database can be authenticated.
-- Enable replication of tracking.
+- Enable terms collection to be replicated by anyone.

 ## 3. Obtain documents like a user would